Breaking tenancies

 Can I just move out?

-• Moving out early is not generally recommended, as you will likely still be liable for the rent for the rest of the contract
+• Moving out early without ending your tenancy is not generally recommended, as you will likely still be liable for the rent for the rest of the contract and may be taken to court if you don't pay it

 • Seek advice from a Housing Advisor if you think that: